department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/automobile.md

 ### How do I get these benefits?

-You'll need to apply for benefits and get our approval *before* buying a vehicle or adaptive equipment.
+You'll need to apply for benefits and get our approval **before** buying a vehicle or adaptive equipment.
 You can apply for—and use—either grant before or after military discharge.
+[Apply for benefits](https://www.ebenefits.va.gov/ebenefits/about/feature?feature=disability-compensation).

 For the 1-time payment to help you buy a specially equipped vehicle, we'll pay the vehicle's seller directly.
 For the adaptive-equipment grant, we may pay you or we may pay the seller of the equipment directly.